noughtsamar/fashion-flow/README.md

 https://drive.google.com/drive/u/2/folders/1He7jVGmASwuPSPkkXOdURrgMyGFmSqyl
 ## Preprocessing
-The preprocess folder contains the code for skeleton pose and agnostic preprocessing.
+The `preprocess` folder contains the code for skeleton pose and agnostic preprocessing.
 The respective files conatins the function which takes the image as input and returns the preprocessed image as output.
 The code for face segment is adapted from a different GitHub repository.
+You can set it up following the below steps.
 ### Dependencies
 * [git-lfs](https://git-lfs.github.com/)
 * [Numpy](https://www.numpy.org/): `$pip3 install numpy`